0xAF/tmux-public-ip/README.md

 ### Limitations

-The script will check for your public IP address on 60 seconds interval by default.
-If you want to change this, see the `scripts/public_ip.sh`
+The script will check for your public IP address on 60 seconds interval by default If you want to change this, see the `scripts/public_ip.sh` file.

 ### License